huggingface/peft/docs/source/task_guides/lora_based_methods.md

 ## Inference

-Load the model from the Hub for inference and let’s test it out on a food image.
+Let's load the model from the Hub and test it out on a food image.

 ```py
 from peft import PeftConfig, PeftModel